Star Stories, part 4: The Amazing Legend of Yellow Star and the Sleeping Giant

 Here, as she crossed the bay in her wiigwaasi-jiimaan (birchbark canoe) she stole the heart of the Sleeping Giant, a stone giant who lays dormant in the northern waters of the great lake called Gichigami.
 The local Anishinaabeg, who lived close to the bay and also inhabited some of its islands, whispered that the Sleeping Giant was the petrified body of none other than their beloved spirit-hero Wiinabozho...

 Since Ozaawi'anang lived far away, she and the Giant only met for short periods of time.
 Although their times together were brief, her beauty touched him in unspeakable ways, words fall short to express what this stone manidoo felt for her.
 Only the stars high above understood the depth of the love that lived in their hearts and the scope of the feelings that these two beings harbored for each other.
 Only they saw how hard it was for them to be separated by time and distance.
-They were stars in each other's eyes, bonded together, yet it felt sometimes as if beyond each other's grasp...yet the relationship did last on aki, the earth, and now the tale of Ozaawi'anang and the Sleeping Giant lives on forever among anangoog, the stars high above...
+They were stars in each other's eyes, bonded together, yet it felt sometimes as if beyond each other's grasp... and although, sadly, the relationship did last on aki, the earth, now the tale of Ozaawi'anang and the Sleeping Giant lives on forever among anangoog, the stars high above...

 ~~ ABOUT THE RING DESIGN ~~